Mathematics and Finance

 This course covers basic structures from mathematics, such as the natural numbers, induction, real numbers and completeness, functions and continuity, convergence of sequences of numbers and functions as well as series of them.
 All this is needed to attain the entrance level of the next course:

 - Probability for Finance TW3401TU, 6 ECTS

 Mathematical finance requires a more rigorous foundation in probability than (non-mathematics) students are familiar with.
 This course covers probability essentials built on this foundation.
 Mathematical Structures and Introduction to Mathematical Finance are prerequisites.
 In addition to expanding your knowledge about probability, doing this course will train you in reading tersely written mathematical texts.
 It is a tough course, but fun!

 - Clinic WI3420TU, 0 ECTS

 Weekly drop-in service hour: one of the instructors is available for questions and the department aims to have work space available.
 Entirely optional!

-If you want to participate in this minor you should enrol via Osiris and submit the following to onderwijscoordinatie-EWI@tudelft.nl no later than May 31st:
+If you want to participate in this minor you should enrol via Osiris and submit the following documents to onderwijscoordinatie-EWI@tudelft.nl no later than April 15th:

-- A motivation letter: pdf format, 1 page, according to the specifications below.
+- A motivation letter: pdf format, 1 page, following the specifications below.